numbershape/ml-foundations/README.md

 # ML & NLP Learning Journey

-Building mathematical and technical foundations for advanced machine learning and natural language processing capabilities, one concept at a time.
+Building mathematical and technical foundations for advanced machine learning (ML) and natural language processing (NLP) capabilities, one concept at a time.

 ## Background